-In addition to his tasks at Volkswagen, Prof. Dr. Hackenberg was appointed Member of the Board for Development at Rolls Royce Bentley Motor Cars Ltd. and restructured the company’s Technical Development.
-From early 1999 until mid-2000, he was responsible for the concepts of the future Bentley models as well as the new launches of the Bentley Arnage Red Label, the Rolls-Royce Seraph long wheelbase and the Rolls-Royce Corniche.
+In addition to his tasks at Volkswagen Prof. Dr. Hackenberg was appointed Member of the Board for Development at Rolls Royce Bentley Motor Cars Ltd. and restructured the company’s Technical Development.
+From early 1999 until mid-2000, he was responsible for the concepts of the future Bentley models as well as the new launches of the Bentley Arnage Red Label.

 From 2002 until January 2007, Prof. Dr. Hackenberg moved back to AUDI AG to take charge of the areas of Concept Development, Superstructure Development and Electrics/Electronics.
 During that time, he also developed the Modular Longitudinal Matrix.

 On February 1, 2007, Prof. Dr. Hackenberg was appointed Member of Volkswagen’s Brand Board for Development.
 Under his leadership, the Transverse Modular Matrix was developed and the Volkswagen brand’s involvement in motorsport was restructured.
 Furthermore, three models were developed that won the Car of the Year Award – the Golf, the Polo and the Passat.

 Since July 1, 2013, he has been a member of the Board of Management of AUDI AG with responsibility for Audi’s Technical Development.
 In addition, he is also responsible for the technical development of all the Volkswagen Group’s brands.